eventkoi/docs/README.md

-# EventKoi Documentation
+# EventKoi Developer Documentation

-Welcome to the official documentation hub for **EventKoi**, a modern, developer-friendly WordPress events calendar plugin.
+Welcome to the official developer documentation hub for **EventKoi**, a modern, developer-friendly WordPress events calendar plugin.

 This repository contains the public documentation for EventKoi, including the Event Query API used by the Event Query Block.